AliceO2Group/Run3Analysisvalidation/README.md

 If the main log file of a validation step mentions "parallel: This job failed:", inspect the respective log file in the directory of the corresponding job.

+## How to add a new workflow

+To add a new workflow in the framework configuration, you need to follow these steps.

+* Add the workflow in the [task configuration](#task-configuration):
+  * Add the activation switch: `DOO2_...=0         # name of the workflow (without o2-analysis)`.
+  * Add the application of the switch in the `MakeScriptO2` function: `[ $DOO2_... -eq 1 ] && WORKFLOWS+=" o2-analysis-..."`.
+  * If needed, add lines in the `AdjustJson` function to modify the JSON configuration.
+* Add the [workflow specification](#workflow-specification) in the workflow database:
+  * See the dummy example `o2-analysis-workflow` for the full list of options.
+* Add the device configuration in the default JSON file.

 ## Job debugging

 If you run many parallelised jobs and some of them don't finish successfully, you can make use of the debugging script [`debug.sh`](exec/debug.sh) in the [`exec`](exec) directory which can help you figure out what went wrong, where and why.

 You can execute the script from the current working directory using the following syntax (options can be combined):

 ```bash
 bash [<path>/]debug.sh [-h] [-t TYPE] [-b [-u]] [-f] [-w] [-e]
 ```